bradleyeckert/chad/doc/forth.md

 Within that severely constrained environment, load-on-demand applets worked very well.
 Chad's load rate and execution speed are a couple of orders of magnitude faster than what Europay had to work with.

-## To Do

-Catch and Throw should use the features of `frame.f` to set up `catch` frames.
-Maybe leave more stack space for the frame stack in data RAM.

-A cooperative multitasker can likewise use `frame.f` words to move hardware stacks to and from task buffers.
-This makes a context switch more unwieldy, but still in the microsecond range.

-Put a larger data space in the hardware.
-The code space is 4K x 16.
-Data space should be 2K or 4K words.

-Support applets.